 1996 – Are You Living As Your Authentic Self Or Fictional Self?

-You gain new responsibilities, find new friends, it is a time of many transitions.
+You gain responsibilities, find new friends and develop coping skills.
+It is a time of many transitions.

 It was hard to balance both which brings me to my topic for today.